ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour002.md

   node weather.js
 </pre>

-After the board initializes you will see messages printing out once per 10-seconds (this first message will print out after the initial 10-seconds).
+After the board initializes you will see messages printing out once per second.
 This is the message payload that is being sent to Azure IoT Hub.

 <blockquote>
 If you downloaded the Device Explorer utility for Windows you can open the _Data_ tab, select a device, and click _Monitor_ to begin monitoring messages as they come into your Azure IoT Hub.